ssjshields/archetype/.github/README.md

 &nbsp;
 # Features
+🎨 custom framework that allows control of the color palette

+✂️ new icons (moveset, types, abilities, alpha, shiny, etc.)

 ✨ total interface overhaul; new animations and windows

-✂️ new icons (moveset, types, abilities, alpha, shiny, etc.)

 &nbsp;
 # Compatibility